awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 }
 ```

-However, the value in the `kms:EncryptionContext:` condition key pair can be an [IAM policy variable](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html)\.
+However, the value of the `kms:EncryptionContext:context-key` condition key can be an [IAM policy variable](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html)\.
 These policy variables are resolved at runtime based on values in the request\.
 For example, `aws:CurrentTime `resolves to the time of the request and `aws:username` resolves to the friendly name of the caller\.

 You can use these policy variables to create a policy statement with a condition that requires very specific information in an encryption context, such as the caller's user name\.
 Because it contains a variable, you can use the same policy statement for all users who can assume the role\.
 You don't have to write a separate policy statement for each user\.